aazuspan/blog/content/blog/random_visualizer/index.md

 ### Sample Outputs

-I wrote a quick script to sample a few thousand unique input-output pairs from the Earth Engine RV, which I'll use to 1) look for patterns that might reveal the underlying algorithm and 2) validate candidate RV functions.
+I wrote a quick script to sample a few thousand unique input-output pairs from the method, which I'll use to 1) look for patterns that might reveal the underlying algorithm and 2) validate candidate functions.

 {{<figure src="swatches.png" caption="The first 100 positive integral color outputs from `randomVisualizer`.">}}

-Running this script twice generates the same output, which reveals the first big clue: `randomVisualizer` is **deterministic** - a input value of 0 always returns `#fc2a85` <span style="color: #fc2a85">█</span>.
+Running this script twice generates the same result, which reveals the first big clue. `randomVisualizer` is **deterministic** - an input value of 0 always returns an output of `#fc2a85` <span style="color: #fc2a85">█</span>.
+Contrary to its name and documentation, the random visualizer is *not* a simple random number generator.

-That rules out the possibility of a purely random RGB or HSV color generator, leaving three more options.

 ### What About...